MaramAlali/riverpod_todo/README.md

 - **Generating Riverpod Providers**:
   Learn the latest methods for generating code with the Riverpod 2.0 code generation package and how to work with the generated providers.
 We will create providers for handling code sending, status changes, expansion tiles, and time management.

-- **Freezed Package**:
+- **Froze Package**:
-  Utilize the Freezed package to simplify data management and state handling in your Flutter app.
+  Utilize the froze package to simplify data management and state handling in your Flutter app.

 - **Dynamic Color**:
   Implement dynamic color features to enhance the user experience on Android.